One Kansas City Place: Lighting

 At the four sides of its top, the building glows at night with red, white, and blue lights.
 Throughout the year, the colors change to red and yellow for important Kansas City Chiefs games, blue and white for important Kansas City Royals games, red for Valentine's Day, green for St. Patrick's Day, pink for Breast Cancer Awareness Month (October), and red and green for Christmas.

 Project proposed building

 Tenants

 As of 2012, Bank of America maintains a large branch in the building's lower lobby.
 The building's largest tenant is Bryan Cave, a law firm based in St. Louis.
-Karbank Real Estate Company, a prominent industrial development and brokerage company, occupies the 39th floor.
+Karbank Real Estate Company, an industrial development and brokerage company, occupies the 39th floor.
 Great Plains Energy and subsidiary Kansas City Power & Light Co. have taken space in the building in 2009.
 Tenants are provided security by EHI through Securitas AB.